Student Resources: Current Student Resources

 WC Art & Drafting Supply Co

 351 Jay Street, Brooklyn, NY 11201

 ACADEMIC ONLINE SUPPORT: WORKSHOPS + 1:1 HELP

-Our department prepares a set of workshops every semester based on the most common software needed assistance such as Rhino, Revit, AutoCAD, Adobe and more.
-Updated schedules are available here.
+Our department prepares a set of workshops every semester based on the most common software needed assistance such as Rhino, Revit, AutoCAD, Adobe, and more.

-We have also developed 1:1 Help hours for students through ZOOM Conference Platform.
-Find available times here.
+We have also developed 1:1 Help hours for students through the ZOOM Conference Platform.

 ACADEMIC SUPPORT: TUTORIALS

 We have available online a wide range of written primers and video tutorials for students to further develop their software skills.
 Visit us online

 ACADEMIC SUPPORT: URSULA C. SCHWERIN LIBRARY: ARCHITECTURE RESEARCH

 The library department's mission is to enable City Tech students to identify, access, evaluate, and use appropriate information and other academic research resources.
 Located on the 4th Floor in Library Bldg.